Sources of information, African-American women

 African American Women's History

-Black women in America, from slavery through Reconstruction, Harlem Renaissance and civil rights.
-Biographies, organizations, events and movements:
+Black women in America, from slavery through Reconstruction, Harlem Renaissance, civil rights and black liberation movements.

 Notable African American Women: Women in Black History